-In the end I stopped fighting because I thought there was the danger that any forced compromise between Tony’s vision and ours would be less good.
+In the end I stopped fighting, I thought there was a danger that any forced compromise between Tony’s vision and ours would be less good.

-He said ‘this is nothing like the script that I bought’ and we said ‘No, but it’s good isn’t it’.
-He agreed, it ran, we all won lots of awards and more importantly I’d like to think that it contributed towards elevating Nike from the number two sports brand in the UK to the top spot.
+We all won lots of awards and more importantly; I’d like to think that it contributed towards elevating Nike from the number two sports brand in the UK to the top spot.

 There was no budget, Tony just liked the script and jumped on a plane to Texas.

 Only an early rough cut exists because unfortunately we lost the Wrangler account before it could be finished.
 Shame, I think it could have been one of our best bits of work.